sckarlin/django-uniauth/README.md

 If you wish to use Uniauth with a project that already has users, a `UserProfile` (and, if applicable, `LinkedEmail` or `InstitutionAccount`) will need to be created for each existing user.
 You may use one of the provided commands to assist with this, provided your project meets one of the following conditions:

- - If you were previously using CAS for authentication, and the username for each user matches the CAS ID (as would be the case if you were using a package like [django-cas-ng](https://github.com/mingchen/django-cas-ng)), you should first [add an Institution](https://github.com/lgoodridge/django-uniauth#commands) for the CAS server you were using, then use the `migrate_cas` command with the slug of the created Institution to peform the migration.
+ - If you were previously using CAS for authentication, and the username for each user matches the CAS ID (as would be the case if you were using a package like [django-cas-ng](https://github.com/mingchen/django-cas-ng)), you should first [add an Institution](https://github.com/lgoodridge/django-uniauth#commands) for the CAS server you were using, then use the `migrate_cas` command with the slug of the created Institution to perform the migration.
 A `UserProfile` will be created for all users, and the usernames of all Users will be changed to conform to Uniauth's expectations (to `cas-<institution_slug>-<original_username>`).
 To get the original username (without the CAS institution prefix), use the `get_display_id` method provided by the `UserProfile` model.
  - If you were previously using custom user authentication (as in, Users would sign up with a username / email address and password), you may use the `migrate_custom` command to migrate the users.
 A `UserProfile` will be created for each migrated user, and a verified `LinkedEmail` will also be created for all users with a non-blank `email` field.
 Note that any users lacking a username / email or password will not be migrated.
 Also note that if the `LinkedEmailBackend` is used, users that don't have a `LinkedEmail` created will not be able to log in until one is linked.

-If your project does not fit either of these conditions, you will need to manually migrate the users as appropiate.
-Please create a `UserProfile` for each user, and `LinkedEmails` or `InstitutionAccounts` as appropiate.
+If your project does not fit either of these conditions, you will need to manually migrate the users as appropriate.
+Please create a `UserProfile` for each user, and `LinkedEmails` or `InstitutionAccounts` as appropriate.

 ## Using JWT Authentication